-Here are the top 3 bitcoin and crypto investing sites.
+Here are the top 3 bitcoin and cryptocurrency investment sites.

-Binance is a cryptocurrency exchange which was started in China but then moved their headquarters to the crypto-friendly Island of Malta in the EU.
+Binance is a cryptocurrency exchange that started in China but then moved its headquarters to the crypto-friendly Island of Malta in the EU.

 Binance is popular for its crypto to crypto exchange services.

 Note: If you are in the USA, you will need to register with Binance.US

 If you visit Binance for the first time you will notice that the platform offers two options for digital currency trading- basic and advanced.